stanleykylee/100-days-of-code/log.md

 ## #30daysofcode

 ### Today's Progress
 Completed three days of the 30 days of code challenge today!
-It's New Year's Even but I thought why not?
+It's New Year's Eve but I thought why not?
 Let's push through this and get to the next goals.

 ### Thoughts
 In doing some of these challenges from HackerRank I found that one of the more difficult things was trying to debug the code.
 Without a proper development environment, I had to relay on quite a bit of System.out.println() to see what was happening.
 Something else that I am noticing is that the time spent reading the editorials after I complete a challenge has been helpful.
 Seeing other people's insights into the problem and challenge gave me new insights.
 I will continue to spend time reading through the editorials as I complete the challenges.